 Always something new to see at Art Museum of South Texas

-Its unique building design makes the Art Museum of South Texas a work of art itself and a must-see when visiting Corpus Christi.
-Renowned for art displays that capture the rich, multicultural heritage of the Americas, as well as the region of South Texas and Mexico, the museum offers a diverse assortment of exhibits, activities, and educational and outreach programs for all ages.
+A unique building design makes the Art Museum of South Texas a work of art itself and a must-see Corpus Christi attraction.
+Renowned for art displays that capture the rich, multicultural heritage of the Americas, as well as South Texas and Mexico, the museum holds diverse exhibits, activities, and educational and outreach programs for all ages.

-AMST offers gallery walks, lectures, a variety of films, dance and theatrical performances, workshops, and a variety of activities for budding artists of all ages.
+AMST offers gallery walks, lectures, a variety of films, dance and theatrical performances, workshops, and activities for budding artists of all ages.
 The shop at the museum’s entrance carries an inspiring display of unique gifts, cards, and books.